Sikorsky Firefly: Development

+Sikorsky Innovations director Chris Van Buiten stated that the development of the Firefly was intended to demonstrate the technology required for vertical electric flight.

-Electric engine and battery
+Electric motor and battery

 The high-efficiency electric motor is powered by two 45Ah lithium-ion battery packs, each of which weighs 585 lb.
 The battery packs, manufactured by Gaia Power Technologies, have a total of 300 cells and produce about 370 volts.
 The electric motor is expected to fly with much less noise, emissions and vibration and require shorter maintenance periods over the life of the aircraft.
 The electric motor and controller system weighs 180 lb.
 Empty weight is close to the 2,050 lb MTOW.
 The batteries, motor and electronic components are air cooled, and the batteries have 15 minute endurance.